 Make sure you start your home-based business off on the right foot by following these three tips and protecting your new investment.

 The contents of this article and the linked materials do not offer legal, business, or insurance advice related to the needs of any specific individual business.
 Hiscox Small Business Insurance is underwritten by Chicago-based Hiscox Insurance Company Inc., which is rated ‘A’ (Excellent) by A.M.
 Best Company.
-Additional information can be found at Why Choose Hiscox?

 This is a sponsored post from Hiscox.
 Hunter Hoffmann is Head of US Communications at Hiscox insurance and is responsible for media relations, social media, internal communications and executive messaging.
 Hunter lives in New York City with his wife and two sons – Walker and Otis.
 In his spare time, he moonlights as Chief Marketing Officer and deliveryman for Junior’s Fresh, a fresh baby and toddler food delivery service and cafe in New York City founded by his wife, Michelle.
 His passions in life are food, family and the NY Yankees.